Gildewerk’s perfume/fragrance oils contain as few allergenic substances as possible.

 Perfume/fragrance oil is a mixture of volatile substances.
 Each time the bottle is opened, some of these substances evaporate.
 As a result, the smell changes over time.
 So it is normal for a “fresh” perfume to smell different than one that has been standing for a while.
 Only the smell of two “fresh” bottles is the same.
 To properly assess a fragrance, it is better not to smell the opened bottle directly.
 The most volatile substances then determine the smell.
 It is better to drop a few drops on a tissue paper (kitchen roll or the like), wait a few seconds, and only then smell.

-About Gildewerk
+Gildewerk